 These are the four habits that I’ve found helpful for building my leadership presence in a way that’s meaningful, productive, and consistent.

-I like to know what everyone else is doing and thinking and what they’re working on—without turning into a micromanager.
+I like to know what everyone else is doing and thinking and what they’re working on.
+Without turning into a micromanager.
 You don’t need to be a distant figure to project authority.
-You probably shouldn’t be.
+Probably shouldn’t be.
 You don’t want your employees’ dumbstruck awe and reverence, after all—you want their dedication, commitment, and creativity.

 We like to talk ourselves hoarse about “employee engagement,” but we seldom use the same terms to discuss leadership.
 For me, being engaged means letting the other person know that I’m actively listening and interested.
 I try to ask questions and offer encouraging words when I see they’ve delivered on something.

 But you can’t fake this.
 This type of real-time, one-on-one interaction has to be authentic to the person observing it.
 Or it’s just not real presence.
 Being “all there” isn’t just something to focus on when discussing work projects, though.
 I go to lunch with my employees, plan some fun days outside the office.
 Or just join them on their walks during breaks.
 It’s in these simple situations that I often feel I can connect most authentically.

 After all, your presence as a leader can’t just arise during the heat of battle.
 You need to build relationships during the calm, enjoyable moments where your team members are likely to feel relaxed, open up, and share what’s on their mind.

 For me, being enthusiastically conversational comes naturally.
 But I’m a talker—and the art of conversation takes more than just dominating the discussion.
 Instead, it means listening and asking questions without interrupting.